Use PRTG to monitor Azure Backup status (updated 07-2022)

 Step 3: Go to certificates & secrets, and create a new client secret.
 Make sure that you save the secret, you will not be able to read it again!
 You can only create a new key.

 Step 4: Now go to the service recovery vault where you want to read the backups from, and assign the PRTG application the Backup Reader role.
+Also make sure that the account has read permissions on the subscription level!

 Step 5: On your PRTG (Probe) server install the AzureRM Module using the following command: